 Ubuntu Network Configuration

-Let’s configure Ubuntu IP address and host name to be connect and reachable through Windows 10.
+Let’s configure Ubuntu IP address and hostname to connect and reachable through Windows 10.

 1. Login to your Ubuntu system.
 On the desktop click the Gear button to open System Settings.